draculayuan/DDPG-Forex-Portfolio/readme.txt

 python ddpg.py --mode ?? --load ?? --e ??
 in to command prompt/terminal to start.

-Select ¡°mode¡±  from train or test (determine train or test) Select ¡°load¡± from true or false (if load existing weights) Type any integer for ¡°e¡± to set number of episode for train mode (for test mode it will be auto set to 1¡±
+Select mode from train or test (determine train or test) Select load from true or false (if load existing weights) Type any integer for e to set number of episode for train mode (for test mode it will be auto set to 1)